MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-red-hat.md

 ---
-title: Get started with SQL Server 2017 on Red Hat Enterprise Linux | Microsoft Docs
+title: Get started with SQL Server on Red Hat Enterprise Linux | Microsoft Docs
-description:  This quickstart shows how to install SQL Server 2017 on Red Hat Enterprise Linux and then create and query a database with sqlcmd.
+description:  This quickstart shows how to install SQL Server 2017 or SQL Server vNext on Red Hat Enterprise Linux and then create and query a database with sqlcmd.
 author: rothja
 ms.author: jroth
 manager: craigg